 3. Quality of the Product

 Dust mites are found in all soft furnishings, and so if you are sensitive to them, it’s important to wash your bedding, toys etc, regularly.
 The quality of products needs to allow for regular washing, without becoming lumpy or misshapen.
-We wash the products 18 times (12 times for larger items like comforters), to make sure that they maintain their shape and appearance.
+We wash the products 10 times, to make sure that they maintain their shape and appearance.

 4. Chemicals and VOCs